ODM2/ODM2/README.md

 ODM2
 ====

-The next version of the Observations Data Model
+The next version of the Observations Data Model.

 For more information about the project, visit the [wiki](https://github.com/UCHIC/ODM2/wiki).